Military Kids Move all the Time

-One day he informed me he was thinking about joining the military.
+One day my son informed me he was thinking about joining the military.
 I must admit pride came inside me, I came from a long line of men/women in the military.
-To me this was nothing unusual, the only difference was the tight-knit family and how I would make everyone feel okay with him moving away.
-I knew all along he’d move away, whether he joined the military, went off to college (not in town), moved out on his own or got married.
-Below is a few tips on how to cope when a sibling moves away and joins the military.
+To me this was nothing unusual, the only difference was this was my kid and I’d soon have to figure out how to say bye.
+We are a tight-knit family and I had no clue how I would make everyone feel okay with him moving away.
+I knew all along he’d move away, whether he joined the military, went off to college (not in town), moved out on his own, or got married.
+Below are a few tips on how to cope when a sibling moves away and joins the military.

-1. Write letters: This is one way the younger siblings can tell their secrets to someone and get some writing under way.
+1. Write letters: Yes, sending letters and pictures from home is one of the best ways to make everyone feel better about their loved one being away from home.
+This is also one way younger siblings can tell their secrets to someone and get some writing in.
 Plus, the one joining the military will be getting a ton of mail during boot camp/basic training.
 For those that do not know they do get mail after 2-3 weeks of being there.
 As for my son’s unit they were only getting mail one day a week at first, then it got to be a ton of mail so they have allowed them to get it twice a week.

 -Things you will need for this will include paper/stationary set, pens/pencils, stamps, crayons.

-I know this doesn’t feel like much, especially when big brother/sister are far away.
-But for now that is how the siblings can stay connected.
-Their big siblings is working hard and training a lot, but during their down time, when things get quiet and just before bed they love to sneak a peek at a letter or write them.
+I know this doesn’t feel like much, especially when big brother/sister is far away.
+But for now, that is how the siblings can stay connected.
+Their big siblings is now working hard and training a lot, but during their downtime, when things get quiet and just before bed they love to sneak a peek at a letter or write them.
 This will have to do for now, unless they are lucky and get to make a call home, but normally this does NOT happen.